koenrane/KR-new-site/content/date-me.md

 I was born in '94.
 Now, I'm a research scientist on [Google DeepMind's](https://deepmind.google/) scalable alignment team in San Francisco.
 In this document, I'll overview what the intervening time has made of me, as a person.

-I'm straight and [polyamorous](https://en.wikipedia.org/wiki/Polyamory) (but I'm [open to several possibilities](#possible-dealbreakers)).[^partner] I'm hoping to meet a wonderful woman to be [my best friend](https://en.wikipedia.org/wiki/Wife) for many years. 💕 (And by "best friend", I mean "wife.")
+I'm hoping to meet a wonderful woman to be [my best friend](https://en.wikipedia.org/wiki/Wife) for many years. 💕 (And by "best friend", I mean "wife.")
-[^partner]: As of summer 2024, I have one partner.
-She's extremely wonderful, and we've been dating for four years.

 # About me